muttinenipujitha/task-analyzer/README.md

 Smart Balance (default)

-Explanations describe why a task ranked high.

-🧪 Tests

-Run:
+Tasks are scored on a 0–100 scale and categorized into High, Medium, or Low priority.
+Each task also includes an explanation describing why it received its score.

+Testing
 cd backend
 python manage.py test

-Includes:

-Importance comparison

-Past-due urgency

-Circular dependency detection

-Suggest-endpoint limit tests

-⏳ Time Breakdown
+Covers importance ranking, past-due handling, dependency cycles, and suggestion limits.

-Work Item	Time
+Time Taken
-Algorithm design	1h 15m
-Backend implementation	45m
-Frontend UI + JS	1h
-Tests + README + cleanup	45m

-Total ≈ 3h 45m
+Total implementation time: approximately 3 hours and 45 minutes.

-🌱 Future Enhancements
+Future Improvements

-Visual dependency graph
+Dependency graph visualization

-Holiday-aware urgency
+Holiday-aware urgency calculations

-Eisenhower matrix UI
+Eisenhower matrix view

-ML-based weight adjustments
+Learning-based scoring adjustments

-User accounts & persistent tasks
+User accounts and persistent task storage

-📝 Notes for Reviewers
+Notes

+This project emphasizes:

+A clear and transparent scoring algorithm

-Code is intentionally clean and readable
+Clean and readable code

-Algorithm is explainable and configurable

-UI demonstrates core features without unnecessary complexity
+A simple UI focused on functionality

+A well-documented and easy-to-understand backend design